-- No motor homes, motorcycles or vehicles having a soft or open-top (e.g. convertibles or jeep-types). - 2.
+- 1. No motor homes, motorcycles or vehicles having a soft or open-top (e.g. convertibles or jeep-types). - 2.
 All vehicles must be registered, insured, and in good working order as determined by school personnel. - 3.
 The principal has the authority to prohibit any vehicle from use for transportation of students at any time. - 4.
-No drivers under eighteen (18) years of age are permitted when transportation is provided or arranged by the school district with the following exception: Students who have a valid Florida license and are at least seventeen (17) years of age may transport other students to school activities on a case by case basis with the prior approval of the school administrator.
+No drivers under eighteen (18) years of age are permitted when transportation is provided or arranged by the school district with the following exception: Students who have a valid Florida license and are at least seventeen (17) years of age may transport other students to school activities, including athletics, academic competitions, and extra-curricular events, on a case by case basis with the prior approval of the school administrator.
 The parents or guardians of students being transported in this manner must be notified that a student will be driving and must give written permission.